 Academic Resources and Assistance

-The VPGE provides a wealth of online resources and a multitude of programs and workshops on a wide range of topics, including resources on establishing and maintaining good advising relationships.
+The VPGE provides a wealth of online resources and a multitude of in-person programs and workshops on a wide range of topics within the Graduate Professional Development Framework.

 - Problem Solving & Crisis Intervention Resources